![]() |

 In knowledge and relationships understanding comes first.
 Which is a way of saying that love is greater than judgment.

-One of my books is Praying: Reflections on 40 Years of Solitary Conversations with God.
+On prayer and hearing God, see my book Praying: Reflections on 40 Years of Solitary Conversations with God.